History

 FOC Today

 Today, there are members in over 50 countries.
 The Club HQ remains in the UK and an eight member committee runs the organisation.
 As stated in its original aims, the club is all about promoting high standards of CW operating and an extensive on-air events programme reflects this.
 There are numerous operating awards made each year and during the first weekend of February the FOC Marathon takes place.
 During this 48-hour members-only contest, stations try to contact each other on different bands and the competition includes open, restricted and QRP sections to cater for all types of operation.
 The social side of FOC is very active too.
 The main Annual Dinner is in October with other social weekends in Germany and several in the USA.
 FOC also sends all its members a monthly News Sheet.
-Chris, G4BUE edited it for 20 years, then V31JP took over and and now, most recently, by S57WJ and WB2YQH.
-You can see a News Sheet from 1947 here.There is also a quarterly magazine, printed in full colour called FOCUS, which contains a lot of interesting articles by members.
+Chris, G4BUE edited it for 20 years, then V31JP took over and now by S57WJ and WB2YQH.
+You can see a News Sheet from 1947 here.There is also a quarterly magazine called FOCUS which contains a lot of interesting articles by members.
 You can see an example edition here.

 Is FOC For You?